Export 6 results:Author Title [ Type] Year

-Filters: Author is Jesus Minguillon [Clear All Filters]
+Filters: Type is Journal Article and Author is Marc Tudela-Pi [Clear All Filters]

 Volume Conduction for Powering Deeply Implanted Networks of Wireless Injectable Medical Devices: a Numerical Parametric Analysis.
 IEEE Access [Internet].
 2021 ;9:100594-100605.
 Available from: https://ieeexplore.ieee.org/document/9481290.

 Wireless networks of injectable microelectronic stimulators based on rectification of volume conducted high frequency currents.
 Journal of Neural Engineering [Internet].
 2022 ;19:056015.
 Available from: https://iopscience.iop.org/article/10.1088/1741-2552/ac8dc4.